stacks-network/docs/src/pages/understand-stacks/best-practices.md

 #### Best Practices for the Less Easy Way

 - Take a `blockstack-server.snapshots` database from a known-good node and pass `--expected_snapshots=/path/to/blockstack-server.snapshots`.
-This will force your bootstrapping node to verify that it reaches the same sequence of consensus hashes as it bootstraps (i.e. your node will detect any divergence from Blockstack's name history and abort early, instead of wasting your time).
+This will force your bootstrapping node to verify that it reaches the same sequence of consensus hashes as it bootstraps (that is, your node will detect any divergence from Blockstack's name history and abort early, instead of wasting your time).
 - Make sure you're in a position to leave the node online at 100% CPU use for the duration of its bootstrapping period

 ### The Hard Way